tmayer54/tmayer54/README.md

 - 👋 Hi, I’m @tmayer54
-- 👀 I’m interested in C / Linux
+- 👀 I’m interested in Linux / Networking / OOP
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning C / JAVA / Networking
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...